Everest Base Camp

 You will be met by the trek leader at the airport you will be warmly welcomed and transferred to your accommodation in Kathmandu which will require approx. half an hour’s drive.
 After check-in at the hotel and a chance to refresh you will be briefed on your trek itinerary.

-We take an early morning flight to Lukla - a scenic flight that only takes around 40 minutes.
+You will take an early morning flight to Lukla - a scenic flight that only takes around 40 minutes.
 Lukla itself is a beautiful mountain village.
-We will have a break for tea or coffee and you'll be able to buy bottled water or trekking gear if you still need anything.
+You’ll have a break for tea or coffee and you'll be able to buy bottled water or trekking gear if you still need anything.
 You will then trek about 4 hours to Phakding with lunch along the way.

-After breakfast we start our journey to Namche Bazaar – the Sherpa capital and base for any Everest expedition.
+After breakfast, you will start your journey to Namche Bazaar – the Sherpa capital and base for any Everest expedition.
 You'll cross six suspension bridges over the beautiful Dudhkoshi River.
 There are plenty of nice small tea shops along the way where you'll stop for some drinks and lunch, and you'll stay overnight in a local teahouse.

-In the morning you'll start your 5-6 hour trek to Phortse - a beautiful farming village in Khumbu Valley.
-A relaxed day trek - in the evening you'll stay over in Phortse.
+In the morning you'll start a relaxed 5-6 hour trek to Phortse - a beautiful farming village in Khumbu Valley.
+In the evening you'll stay over in Phortse.

-We will leave early for this 6 hour hike to Dingboche - our resting place for the next two nights.
-Dingboche is probably one of the highest villages in Nepal - at this elevation people still do farming - mainly potato, wheat and vegetables.
+You will leave early again for a 6 hour hike to Dingboche, which will be our resting place for two nights.
+Dingboche is probably one of the highest villages in Nepal, but the local people are still farming vegetables, even at this high altitude.

-Today you'll stay in Dingboche to acclimatise.
-There is a choice of optional hikes today - you can cross over Imja Khola river and climb up to the bottom of Ama Dablam, one of the most remarkable peaks in this area (a steep hike but worth it for the beautiful views!).
+Day eight is another acclimatisation day at Dingboche, from which there is a choice of optional hikes - you can cross over Imja Khola river and climb up to the bottom of Ama Dablam, one of the most remarkable peaks in this area (a steep hike but worth it for the beautiful views!).
 Another option is a hike to Pokalde Peak from where there is another magnificent view of the mountains in the area.